 While working on writing a blog a few months ago, I had a conversation with a colleague about pronouns.
-My colleague said that, when referring to a single student, we should use he or she, while I asserted that using "they" as a singular pronoun is now widely acceptable.
+My colleague said that, when referring to a single student, we should use he or she, while I asserted that using "they" as a singular pronoun is now widely acceptable and has been officially added to Merriam Webster!
 I prefer using the singular “they” because it is much easier than writing “he or she” repeatedly through an article.
 It streamlines the prose and makes it easier to read.
 Most importantly, using “they” is more inclusive and reflective of the gender spectrum that we experience in our student body.

 This question is one of many that we are having in our school around language and inclusivity.
 So, what is the best way to address students’ various needs around pronouns?
 Here are a few ways to be inclusive with your pronouns:

 - When students begin, have them self identify what pronoun works for them.
 You can do this by having the whole class go around and have each person say their preferred pronoun along with whatever other identifying information you’d like them to share.
 However, this could put students who are still questioning their identity on the spot.
 Another option is to have students fill out a questionnaire or form with their preferred pronoun as one of the questions.

 - Get comfortable NOT using pronouns, or minimally using pronouns.
 On our grade reports or letters to parents, we tend to use the students’ names and use “they” as a singular pronoun more frequently.
 You can also replace he or she with “the student” or “your child” in letters home.
 Using names can also be useful in conversation or class discussion.
 When you use a person’s name, you are acknowledging them as an individual.